Andrew Baron

-Andrew Michael Baron (born 1970) is the founder of Rocketboom, video aggregator Magma and Humanwire, and the co-founder of Know Your Meme.
-Baron has taught undergraduate and graduate classes at Parsons and was teaching IDTech at M.I.T. when he came up with the idea for Rocketboom.
-In 2017 Baron was arrested on charges that he stole money from his non-profit, Humanwire, to which he pled no contest.
-Forensic accounting verified Baron's side of the story and ended the court case.
-He pled no contest in order to end the case as quickly as possible.
+Andrew Michael Baron (born 1970) is the founder of Rocketboom, video aggregator Magma, the non-profit Humanwire, and the co-founder of Know Your Meme.
+Baron has taught undergraduate and graduate classes at Parsons School of Design and was teaching IDTech at M.I.T. when he came up with the idea for Rocketboom.

 Early life

-Baron holds a BA in Philosophy from Bates College and an MFA in Design and Technology from Parsons School of Design.
+Baron holds a BA in Philosophy from Bates College and a master of Fine Arts in Design and Technology from Parsons School of Design.

 Early career

 In 1999, Baron was the owner of a visual and performing arts gallery, Movements Gallery on 6th Street in Austin, Texas which the Austin Chronicle named 'Best New Multi-Disciplinary Space in Austin' in the 'Best of Austin's Critics Poll'.

 An active music composer throughout the 1990s and early 2000s, Baron scored numerous scores for Austin-area artists, including "Mad About Harry", a film by AMFILMS awarded as a Hollywood Film Festival, 2000 finalist.
 He was appointed by the City of Austin Arts Commission to serve as a Mixed Arts Advisory Panelist, 2001.